Bar examination: Iran

 The Bar Exam in Iran is administered by two different and completely separate bodies.
-One is the Bar Association of every province—all of which are under the auspices of the country's syndicate of the bars of the country.
-The other one is administered by the Judicial System of Iran subject to article 187 of the country's economic, social and cultural development plan.
+One is the Bar Association of Iran, known as the Central Bar Association in Tehran, covering every province's certifications.
+This body regulates allthe auspices of the country's syndicate of the bars of the country.
+The other body is administered by the Judicial System of Iran subject to article 187 of the country's economic, social and cultural development plan.

 To receive the license to practice as a "First Degree Attorney" in Iran, an applicant should complete a bachelor of law program.
 The official career path starts after passing the Bar Exam and receiving the title of "Trainee at Law".
 The exam is highly competitive and only a certain number of top applicants are admitted annually.
+There have been concerns about the impartiality of the Center of Attorneys in Iran when granting certifications.
+Lawyers can only specialize in one area, and requirements typically include a minimum of three years' experience working and other accomplishments like a PhD, publications, teaching experience, or judicial experience.

 After admission to the bar, an 18-month apprenticeship begins which is highly regulated under the auspices of Bar Syndicate Rules and supervision of an assigned First Degree Attorney.
 Trainees or apprentices must attend designated courts for designated weeks to hear cases and write case summaries.
 A logbook signed by the judge on the bench has to certify their weekly attendance.
 By the end of the eighteenth month, they are eligible to apply to take the Final Bar Exam by submitting their case summaries, the logbook and a research work pre-approved by the Bar.
 It is noteworthy, however, that during these 18 months, Trainees are eligible to have a limited practice of law under the supervision of their supervising Attorney.
 This practice does not include Supreme Court eligible cases and certain criminal and civil cases.

 Candidates will be tested on Civil law, Civil Procedure, Criminal law, Criminal Procedure, Commercial Law, Notary (including rules pertaining Official Documents, Land & Real Estate registrations and regulations etc.).
 Each exam takes two days, a day on oral examination in front of a judge or an attorney, and a day of essay examination, in which they will be tested on hypothetical cases submitted to them.
 Successful applicants will be honoured with the title of "First Degree Attorney", after they take the oath and can practice in all courts of the country including the Supreme Court.
 Those who fail must redo the program in full or in part before re-taking the Final Bar Exam.